mamun2519/devops-with-kubernetes/6. services/readme.md

 # 🧩 Lesson 8: Service in Kubernetes (ClusterIP, NodePort, LoadBalancer)

----

-😎 **Great job, Juboraj!**
-You’re learning at an amazing pace 🔥
-Today we’ll explore one of the most important Kubernetes concepts 👇

----

 ## 🎯 Learning Goals

 By the end of this lesson, you’ll understand —